bashojs/basho/README.md

 basho '[[1,2,3], [3,4,5]]' -e 'echo ${x[0]} ${x[1]} ${x[2]}'
 ```

-A command can choose to receive the entire array at once with the -a option.
+If the input is an array, basho processes each item one-by-one (like a map() function).
+But sometimes, you want to process the entire array at once.
+Use the -a option for this.

 ```bash
 # echo 4